 Old Italian farmhouses are not in short supply, but people who want to live in draughty buildings are.
 Luckily, many of these buildings are now being transformed into modern homes to appeal to a wider range of residents.
 At the top of this Lombardy farmhouse, for instance, sits a 1,500 square foot (140 square meter) apartment with a back-to-basics interior design style.
 The minimalist apartment sits under a mansard roof, with four steep sloping sides.
 The rest of the modern farmhouse is sober and sturdy against the backdrop of the ceiling’s striking shape.

 Can you guess what a person is like by seeing their home interiors?
-The apartment was custom designed for the client; a career woman with huge personality.
+This apartment was custom designed for a career woman with huge personality.
 Her preference for the design style was strong lines and a neutral space that would be adaptable over time.
-For longevity, white was used for most of the home’s walls and stunning beams, while pops of yellow and custom made furniture tell their own story.
+The home’s walls and stunning beams sport white, while pops of yellow and custom made furniture tell their own story.

-The master bathroom is perhaps central to the entire apartment.
-It divides the area between bedroom and living spaces.
+The master bathroom is central to the entire apartment, dividing the area between bedroom and living space.
 When the folding doors are opened, the huge side passages are like corridors.

-Lastly, a conservatory room provides another social area for dining and enjoying the surrounding countryside views.
-The dramatic remodeling of the old farmhouse has translated into sophisticated design and a mature contemporary feel.
+Lastly, a conservatory room provides another social area for dining and enjoying the refreshing countryside views.

 Not so hot on the minimalist look?
-Check out this eclectic apartment in Lyon, with its wild patterns, or this solar geodome in Norway beneath the Northern Lights that uses the power of solar to heat the house and grow vegetables.
+Check out this solar geodome in Norway beneath the Northern Lights which uses the power of solar for heating and growing vegetables.